RyWhal/SlurPe/README.md

  1. URL.php checks to see if it is a valid URL format (functions/isValidUrl.php)

- 2. Inserts the URL, Shortened URL, date/time, submitting IP, wether or not to make public, into the DB
+ 2. Inserts the URL, Shortened URL, date/time, and submitting IP into the DB

- 3. Spits out either success or failure message to the user, including the shortened URL
+ 3. Spits out either success or failure message to the user, including the shortened URL if success

 3. A user submits that URL back into a browser bar (ex. slur.pe/Google)